fruafr/python-fruafr-log/CONTRIBUTING.md

 - Python 3 only (Tested on Python 3.10).

 ### Requirements
-- Only requires the Python standard library.
+- Requires the Python standard library and YAML.

 ### Submit an issue